threefoldtecharchive/zosctl/doc/tutorials/jumpscale_container_fresh_install.md

-example basic script how to install a full local jumpscale
+example basic script how to install a full local jumpscale in ZOS

+Don't forget to intstall ZeroTier and configure the right network:

+- connect to network ```9bee8941b5717835``` which is the public network of ThreeFold Grid.

 ```bash